cran-task-views/TimeSeries/TimeSeries.md

   Semiparametric estimation and bootstrapping of INAR models is provided by the `r pkg("spINAR")` package.
 - *GARCH models* : `garch()` from `r pkg("tseries")` fits basic GARCH models.
   Many variations on GARCH models are provided by `r pkg("rugarch")` and `r pkg("tsgarch")`.
-  Other univariate GARCH packages include `r pkg("fGarch")` which implements ARIMA models with a wide class of GARCH innovations.
+  Other univariate GARCH packages include `r pkg("fGarch")` which implements ARIMA models with a wide class of GARCH innovations and
+  `r pkg("robustGarch")` which provides robust GARCH(1,1) models.
   `r pkg("bayesforecast")` fits Bayesian time series models including several variations of GARCH models.
   There are many more GARCH packages described in the `r view("Finance")` task view.
-- *Stochastic volatility* models are handled by
-  `r pkg("stochvol")` in a Bayesian framework.
+- *Stochastic volatility* models are handled by `r pkg("stochvol")` in a Bayesian framework.
 - *Censored time series* can be modelled using `r pkg("ARCensReg")`, which fits univariate censored regression models with autoregressive errors.
 - *Diffusion models* such as Bass and Gompertz curves are provided by